jugatsu/gitlab-ci-docker-sandbox/README.md

 ## Usage

-:point_up: Ensure to edit `.env` to meet your environment:
+:point_up: Make sure to edit the `.env` to meet your environment:

 ```bash
 $ cp .env.example .env